pacific-hake/hake-assessment/README.md

 * Replaced Figure 1, the overview map.
 This was built using a lot of code from the three packages *nwfscSurvey*, *nwfscMapping*, and *PBSmapping* which were all eliminated from the project.
-A bunch of shapefiles were no longer necessary as the *rnaturalearth* pakage holds coasline data.
+A bunch of shapefiles were no longer necessary as the *rnaturalearth* package holds coastline data.
 The *sf* package was used to plot the map and port, province, and state locations.
 It is a modernized spatial object system in R which incorporated feature mapping.